 Millions of Africans will hear the news of the migrant caravan’s success or failure.
 With the endless wars and conflicts endemic to that continent, are we opening ourselves up to limitless claims of asylum for any African willing to trek the smuggler’s highway through Guatemala and Mexico right to our front porch?

 Human traffickers from around the world are watching to see if the United States folds under the weight of pressure from loud, billionaire-funded progressives and their comrades in the globalist media.
-If this migrant horde succeeds, millions will follow in its wake.We value your comments!
-Please weigh in on our comment section below.
+If this migrant horde succeeds, millions will follow in its wake.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com